Andy4495/ConnectedStatusMonitor/README.md

 The [SparkFun Micro OLED][12] is used to display the atmospheric pressure history.
 The past 64 readings are displayed graphically to show the pressure trend to predict the weather.

-A modified version of the SparkFun Micro OLED [library][13] is required to work with the Energia IDE (MSP or Tiva controllers).
+A modified version of the SparkFun Micro OLED [library][13] is required to work with the Tiva controllers.

 The OLED is controlled using parallel-8080 mode.
 While the OLED also supports SPI and I2C serial control, the Energia Tiva SPI implementation is incompatible with the SparkFun library.
 I was also unable to get I2C mode to work on the TM4c129 LaunchPad and decided to use parallel mode since I had enough I/O available.